arnaud-davout/python-gazbot/README.md

 # python-gazbot
 Automated gazette bot
-Collects contributors mails and compile them in a pdf file and send it to all contributors
+Collects contributors mails, compile them in a pdf file and send it to all contributors

 ## Prerequisites